Author: Julia Haist

 While this evolutionary trait saved our ancestors from many predators and natural disasters, our bodies unfortunately did not develop the ability to differentiate between a giant black bear and an uncomfortable conversation on the horizon.
 This is where mindfulness practices, such as breathing exercises, can be helpful in counteracting these primal instincts.

 The ANS is a vast series of self-regulating functions that keep us alive, including vasomotor activity, (i.e. blood vessel dilation) cardiac regulation, the digestive system, urination, sexual arousal, and the respiratory system.
 Anxiety can have an effect on most of these functions.
 However, the most immediately noticeable symptom to someone experiencing anxiety is likely to be a sudden change in breathing pattern, which can be the first indicator that something is wrong.
+Research has shown that anxiety can cause you to experience shortness of breath, faster breathing or hyperventilation, chest tightness, or breathlessness/the feeling of suffocation.

 The ANS is made up mostly of involuntary functions.
 Needless to say, one can’t consciously decide to start digesting their food differently or will their blood vessels to dilate.
 The one notable exception to this is, of course, breathing.
-The respiratory system is our one point of access into the ANS; while it does function independently, we can also take the wheel and breathe at our own speed and depth.
+The respiratory system is our one point of access into the ANS and while it does function independently, we can also take the wheel and breathe at our own speed and depth.

 Healing anxiety through breathwork has been practiced all over the globe for thousands of years.
 Some methods are simple, while others are much more nuanced.
 Here are a few easy breathing techniques for anxiety that serve as a great starting point.